Skip to main content

 Environment variables

 BuildBuddy will automatically pull your git branch from environment variables if you're using a common CI platform like Github Actions, CircleCI, Travis, Jenkins, Gitlab CI, Bitrise, or BuildKite.
-The environment variables currently supported are GITHUB_REF, GITHUB_HEAD_REF, CIRCLE_BRANCH, BUILDKITE_BRANCH, BITRISE_GIT_BRANCH, TRAVIS_BRANCH, GIT_BRANCH, and CI_COMMIT_BRANCH.
+The environment variables currently supported are GITHUB_REF, GITHUB_HEAD_REF, CIRCLE_BRANCH, BUILDKITE_BRANCH, BITRISE_GIT_BRANCH, TRAVIS_BRANCH, GIT_BRANCH, CI_COMMIT_BRANCH, and CI_MERGE_REQUEST_SOURCE_BRANCH_NAME.
 Note that GITHUB_REF will be ignored when it refers to a tag, or overridden by GITHUB_HEAD_REF for pull requests.

 Commit SHA